 Racor filters must be mounted as close to vertical as possible.
 Do not exceed 10° from vertical or the assembly may not function properly.
 The see-thru contaminant collection bowl allows the operator to check for water and solid contamination at a glance.
-Overhead Clearance needed for Turbine Series Filters: 5'' - 12''.
-Allow for at least 2'' clearance under the unit for draining water from the collection bowl.
+Overhead Clearance needed for Turbine Series Filters: 5" - 12".
+Allow for at least 2" clearance under the unit for draining water from the collection bowl.

 Turbine series filter assemblies are designed to be installed on the vacuum side of the fuel transfer pump for best efficiency.
 These filters include an internal 12V, 300 watt Heater with Golden Fuel Systems exclusive thermostat so it turns on at 80° and safely raises the fuel up to 140° degrees.
+You will need to use the supplied 10 or 12 gauge wire for the power wire for the internal heater.